ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

     </div>
 ~~~

-Even though the scanning understands that this is the `eth0` interface, the
+Even though the scan understands that this is the `eth0` interface, the title
-name of the title is just the number '2'.
-Which might work well for switches,
+name is just the number `2`.
+This may work fine for switches, but not for
-but not for hosts.
-Clicking on the graph however show the information.
+hosts.
+However, clicking on the graph will show the information.

 ### Example Configuration For CPU Idle Time

-This example show the configuration of the CPU idle time for the Raspberry PI 4
+This example shows the configuration of the CPU idle time for the Raspberry PI
-and shows how simple mathematical terms are realized inside the target keyword.
+4 and shows how simple mathematical terms are realized within the target
+keyword.

 ~~~
 Title[localhost-CPU]: Localhost CPU load